Adaptive learning: Expert model

-The expert model stores information about the material which is being taught.
-This can be as simple as the solutions for the question set but it can also include lessons and tutorials and, in more sophisticated systems, even expert methodologies to illustrate approaches to the questions.
+The expert model stores information about the material being taught, such as solutions for sets of questions, lessons and tutorials, or in more sophisticated systems, expert methodologies to illustrate approaches to the questions.

-Adaptive learning systems which do not include an expert model will typically incorporate these functions in the instructional model.
+Adaptive learning systems that do not include an expert model typically incorporate these functions within the instructional model.

 Student model

 The simplest means of determining a student's skill level is the method employed in CAT (computerized adaptive testing).
 In CAT, the subject is presented with questions that are selected based on their level of difficulty in relation to the presumed skill level of the subject.
 As the test proceeds, the computer adjusts the subject's score based on their answers, continuously fine-tuning the score by selecting questions from a narrower range of difficulty.